Sports Product Management (SPM)

 Create profitable brand strategies by focusing on how to plan and evaluate brand strategies that create value in the long run.

 SPM 627.
-Sports Product Line Management.
+Sports Product Management and Merchandising.
 3 Credits.

 Core principles of product creation and merchandising from concept and ideation to delivery of product to retail and consumer.
 Translate athlete and consumer insights into solutions.